anlianguzova/BI_project_reticulata/README.md

 ##### Trinity

 Trinity (v.
 2.14.0) was utilised.
 We also installed the tool dependecies using conda (23.1.0) virtual environment and Trinity v.
 2.13.2.
 The avaliable script is [here](/Scripts/Host's%20ganglia%20transcriptome%20/Assembly/Trinity/new_trinity.sh).

+### Filtering assembly results

+In order to get the sequencies with minimun length 200 nucletides we applied the [python script](/Scripts/Host's%20ganglia%20transcriptome%20/Assembly/Length_filter.py) to the obtained assemblies.

 #### Parasite genome